AshishBamba05/stockwatch/README.md

 - Fetching Prices To Redis:
    - In src/prices/service.ts, we take those computed prices and fetch them into the Redis cache.
 In this context, "cache" means: store the latest known price so the backend can access it quickly.

    - NOTE: In this project, Redis is used via the iosredis Node package.

-- Live, automatic display on frontend interface via WebSockets
+- Live, automatic display on frontend interface via WebSockets:
    -

 ### 3. Postgres Database